ddnowicki/MonitorESP/readme.md

 # MonitorESP

-MonitorESP is a powerful ESP8266-based project crafted to gather real-time system metrics, including processor temperature, from a connected computer.
-This versatile project utilizes a 20x4 I2C LCD and TM1637 to elegantly display hardware and time information.
+MonitorESP is a powerful project based on ESP8266 that is designed to display the current status of your computer and the current time.

 ## Requirements